practicingruby/practicing-ruby-paid/posts/gregory/014-arguments-and-results-1.md

 Back in 1997, James Noble published a paper called [Arguments and Results](http://www.laputan.org/pub/patterns/noble/noble.pdf) which outlined several useful patterns for designing better object protocols.
 Despite the fact that this paper was written nearly 15 years ago, it addresses design problems that programmers still struggle with today.
 In this two part article, I will show how the patterns James came up with can be applied to modern Ruby programs.

-_Arguments and Results_ is written in such a way that it is natural to split the patterns it describes into two separate groups: patterns about method arguments and patterns about the results returned by methods.
+<u>Arguments and Results</u> is written in such a way that it is natural to split the patterns it describes into two separate groups: patterns about method arguments and patterns about the results returned by methods.
 I've decided to split this Practicing Ruby article in the same manner in order to make it easier for me to write and easier for you to read.

 In this first installment, we will explore the patterns James lays out for working with method arguments, and in Issue 2.15 we'll look into results objects.
 If you read this part, be sure to read the second part once it comes out, because the two concepts compliment each other nicely.

 ### Establishing a context

 It is very difficult to study design patterns without applying them within a particular context.
-When I am trying to learn new patterns, I look for a scenario that the pattern might be applicable to and then examine the benefits and drawbacks of the design changes within that context.
-James uses a lot of graphics programming examples in his paper and this is for good reason: it's an area where designing good interfaces for your objects can easily get unwieldy.
+When I am trying to learn new patterns, I tend to start by looking for a realistic scenario that the pattern might be applicable to.
+I then examine the benefits and drawbacks of the design changes within that context.
+James uses a lot of graphics programming examples in his paper and this is for good reason: it's an area where designing good interfaces for your objects can quickly become challenging.

 I've decided to follow in James's footsteps here and use a trivial [SVG](http://www.w3.org/TR/SVG/) generator as the common theme for the examples in this article.
 The following code illustrates the interface that I started with before applying any special patterns: